aws-deepracer-community/deepracer-core/README.md

 For additional help with OSX setup, please [refer to a supplemental guide provided by joezen777](https://gist.github.com/joezen777/6657bbe2bd4add5d1cdbd44db9761edb) in [issue #11](https://github.com/crr0004/deepracer/issues/11).

+# Community

+This repo was previously maintained by [@crr0004](https://github.com/crr0004), however is now maintained by the AWS Deepracer Community and as such is in the community repos. [@crr0004](https://github.com/crr0004) will still be around to help if needed, however won't be as active. [@breadcentric](https://github.com/breadcentric) is now maintaining this repo with help from the community.

 # Running it all through docker
 I have been able to improve this process so it's easy for everyone to use.
 What you will need to run this is:
   - Docker